MobilityData/elrond.gtfs.org/docs/getting_started/validate.md

 ## Using official validators

-There is a lack of consensus among stakeholders regarding what constitutes a valid dataset file.
-This results in data quality issues that are not addressed consistently across different organizations, as different stakeholders may have varying definitions and interpretations of what constitutes a violation.
+Official GTFS Validators assess the quality of a dataset against the official specification, ensuring a common understanding within the industry of what constitutes a high-quality dataset.

 The free and open-source canonical [GTFS Schedule validator](https://gtfs-validator.mobilitydata.org/)[^1] maintained by MobilityData ensures your GTFS data is compliant with the official GTFS Schedule Reference and Best Practices.
 It provides an easy-to-use validation report in an HTML format that can be opened in the browser and shared with other parties.